benchristel/benchristel.github.io/_posts/2019-08-10-new-thoughts-on-test-doubles.md

 ## Definitions

-Before we can begin to discuss the role of doubles in tests, we need to agree on some definitions.
+Before we can begin to discuss the role of doubles in tests, we need to agree on what a test double even *is*.

 In this article, I'm going to define the term _test double_ very broadly, to include many entities that you probably